Senior Common Room

-The Senior and Middle Common Rooms bring together graduates, postgraduates, academics and professionals within the College.
-Combined, their expertise and experience assists students with their studies and help with the operation of the College.
+Their combined expertise and experience assists students with their studies and also supports the operation of the College.

 BA (Hons), MA DipEd Litt D (Melb), DLitt (VU Amsterdam), FAHA

 Born in the Netherlands and descended from solid Frisian stock, David has spent his life moving backwards and forwards between the Netherlands and Australia.
 He first came out to this country with his parents at the age of four and grew up in Geelong, where he attended The Geelong College and was dux of the school in 1968.
 His youth in Geelong has resulted in an indelible Australian accent and inevitable support for a particular football team (though he also greatly enjoys cricket).

 In 1969 he went up to Queen’s on a Hitchcock scholarship and resided here for three formative years while he studying Classics, History and Philosophy at the University of Melbourne.
 On completing his BA (Hons) in 1972 he continued to study at the University and obtained a MA (thesis subject: The letters of Synesius of Cyrene) and a DipEd.
 In 1977, having won the University of Melbourne Travelling Scholarship, he returned to The Netherlands and pursued a doctorate in Ancient Philosophy at the Free University, Amsterdam.
 It was completed in 1983 and obtained the highest grade of cum laude.
 Its subject focused on the Greek-speaking Jewish philosopher Philo of Alexandria and the use he made of Plato’s dialogue the Timaeus in interpreting the creation account in Genesis, the first book of the Bible.